sanjiv-singh/taxi-coop/README.md

     $ python -m http.server
 ```

-10. Now point your browser to `http://localhost:8000/index.html`.
-The taxis should be visible as per their location.
+11. Now point your browser to `http://localhost:8000/index.html`.
+The taxis should be visible as per their location and if the user sim is running, they should be moving as per booking of rides.

 ## Cleanup